parthaQA/campaign_scheduling/README.md

 As a user, I want to cancel a scheduled campaign, so that it is not sent if it is no longer needed.

 The framework is built to test the campaign scheduling features with above user stories.
 Below tools and libraries are used to build the framework.
+The python version is 3.12.

 pytest==8.3.4
 pytest-html==4.1.1